Imitation Bootstrapped Reinforcement Learning: Implementation Details and Hyperparameters

 \section{Implementation Details and Hyperparameters}

-In this section we cover the implementation details on BC and RL training in IBRL.
+In this section we cover the implementation details of IBRL as well as the baselines.

-The BC policies use a ResNet-18 encoder followed by MLPs.
-The output of the ResNet encoder is flattened and then fed into the MLPs.
-For all the ResNet encoders used in this paper, we replace the BatchNorm layers in ResNet with GroupNorm~\citep{Wu_2018_groupnorm, Kumar2022PreTrainingFR} and set the number of groups equal to the number of input channels so that we can use the same network for both RL and BC since BatchNorm does not work well in RL.
-We train the BC policies for $100K$ steps with batch size of $256$ using Adam optimizer~\citep{kingma2014adam} with learning rate of $1\mathrm{e}{-4}$.
+The BC policies use a ResNet-18 encoder.
+The output of the ResNet encoder is flattened and then fed into the MLPs to get the final $7D$ actions.
+For all the ResNet encoders used in this paper, we replace the BatchNorm layers in ResNet with GroupNorm~\citep{Wu_2018_groupnorm} and set the number of groups equal to the number of input channels.
+The modified ResNet achieves similar performance as the original one in BC but significantly better in RL since BatchNorm does not work well with exponential moving average target networks in RL.
+We train the BC policies using Adam optimizer~\citep{kingma2014adam} with batch size of $256$ and learning rate of $1\mathrm{e}{-4}$.
 We use random-shift data augmentation to prevent overfitting.
-As shown in the right panel of \cref{fig:resnet-vs-vit}, the performance of BC policies is stable during training and we \emph{randomly} pick a checkpoint among the top-3 checkpoints measured by evaluation score.
-For the Lift, Can, we use only the wrist camera image for simplicity.
-For the Square environment, we use the third-person camera view (agentview) as well as proprioception data because the wrist camera may not capture the goal location in this task.
-In all Meta-World environments, we use the same camera view as our baseline MoDem.
-However, unlike MoDem, we do not use proprioception data for simplicity.

-For RL, we experiment with both learning from pixel observations and learning from low-dimensional state observations.
-However, both state- and pixel-based RL use the same pixel-based BC policy for easy comparison.
-For image-based RL, we follow the setup of~\cite{yarats2022mastering} closely except that we use a target actor network, actor dropout, and the ViT-based encoder as shown in~\cref{fig:architecture}.
-The ViT encoder is shared between actor and critics while only the gradient from critic updates is used to update the encoder.
-We use $E=2$ critic heads and set the critic update rate to $G=1$.
-The pixel-based RL takes the same camera view as the BC policy in each environment.
-For state-based RL, we use Q-ensembling (RED-Q) with $E=5$ and a higher UTD ratio $G=5$ as we find this combination achieves good sample efficiency.
+In Meta-World, we follow the camera position used in MoDem~\cite{hansen2023modem} for fair comparison.
+Prior work~\cite{hsu2022visionbased} shows that wrist cameras improve generalization and sample efficiency.
+Therefore, we opt for wrist cameras whenever possible in Robomimic and real-world experiments.
+Specifically, we use the wrist camera in Can (Robomimic), Lift (real-world) and Drawer (real-world).
+In Square (Robomimic) and Hang (real-world), we use the 3rd-person camera because the wrist camera may not capture the goal location in this task.
+In Robomimic, we additionally experiment with state-based IBRL where the BC policies use a straightforward 4-layer MLP with 1024 hidden units per layer.
+The input to the policy is the stack of three states at $t$, $t\!-\!1$ and $t\!-\!2$.
+We find that MLPs with stacked state inputs achieve similar performance as the LSTMs from~\cite{mandlekar2021what}.
+We use dropout $0.5$ in state-based BC to prevent overfitting.